jameshughes89/cs102/src/site/topic22.rst

 * What do you think would happen if we switched it out for a stack?

 * With the recursive pre-/in-/post-order traversals, we used the call stack
-    * We didn't need a software stack, but we could have used one
+    * We didn't need an implementation of a stack data structure, but we could have used one

 * How would we change the level-order traversal to do a pre-/in-/post-order traversal?